The Glory of Christmas: History

 In 1980, the Crystal Cathedral was dedicated.
 In 1981, The Glory of Christmas premiered at the cathedral.
 The cathedral seated 2,736 for church services, but only seated 2,508 when holding the large Glory of Christmas set.
 Installing the production set took a month of preparation, including lighting load-in, angel track installation and rigging, as well as set construction.

 The cathedral's pipe organ has 287 ranks of pipes, 16,000 individual, 549 horizontal trumpet pipes in the east and west balconies and 5,000 additional pipes in the south balcony division, making it the largest collection of such pipes in the world.

 More than 300 volunteers dedicated over 160 hours each to The Glory of Christmas as both cast members and volunteer ushers.

 Performance style

 The performance was in the style of traditional Christmas pageants, but on a grand scale with the feel of a Broadway show.
 The costumes, such as those of Roman centurions or the Three Wise Men, were professionally designed and produced.
-The musical numbers included Christmas songs like "O Holy Night", "Silent Night", and "Mary, Did You Know?", and featured orchestral accompaniment.
+The musical numbers included Christmas songs like "O Holy Night", "Silent Night", "The Little Drummer Boy", and "Mary, Did You Know?", and featured orchestral accompaniment.
 The vocal style of the performances ranged from operatic to gospel.